jakubecp/jakubecp.github.io/teaching.md

 layout: page
 title: Teaching
 ---
-I'm teaching Zoology I. and Ecologi and Ecological Methods here at CULS Prague.
+I'm teaching Zoology I. and Ecology and Ecological Methods here at CULS Prague.
 I am also involved in supervising master and bachelor thesis.

 ## Topics for Thesis (Master and Bachelor)